-If the battery level falls below 5%, all the LEDs on the battery level indicator will go out.

-The battery level is still shown on the on-board computer.
+The charge level for the activated battery is also shown on the display screen.
+If the battery level falls below 4%, all the LEDs on the battery level indicator will go out.
+However, the battery level is still shown on the display screen.